List of Marvel Comics characters: L: Lady Yulan

-Lady Yulan is a character appearing in American comic books published by Marvel Comics.
-She was created by Jed MacKay and Alessandro Cappuccio, and first appeared in Moon Knight vol. 9 #16 (October 2022).

 Lady Yulan was born in the Yuan dynasty and was raised from birth to be an assassin before she was turned into a vampire through Chinese alchemy.
 Yulan left China and spent the next centuries creating her own clandestine criminal empire called Clan Yulan, eventually establishing her own vampire territory in New York City by the present day.
 Moon Knight approaches her for information regarding the Tutor, a former vampire acquaintance of hers, which she obliges due to her hatred of the Tutor.

 In the "Gang War" storyline, Lady Yulan is shown to have territories within East Village and the Lower East Side within New York's criminal underworld.
-When tensions between the criminal organizations escalates to a city-wide war, she engages in a turf war with Mister Negative and the Inner Demons due to the preexisting animosity between the two and the close proximity of their territories.
+When tensions between the criminal organizations escalates to a city-wide war, she engages in a turf war with Mister Negative due to the preexisting animosity between the two and the close proximity of their territories.
 The destruction wrought between the two forces Shang-Chi and the Five Weapons Society to intervene.

-In the "Blood Hunt" storyline, Lady Yulan confronts Reese, Soldier, and 8-Ball of the Midnight Mission commenting that she locked down Chinatown and that Earth will become a world of monsters.
-After a brief fight with Reese, Yulan gets away.

 As a vampire created through alchemy, Lady Yulan is immune to aging and presumably possesses the same powers and weaknesses of other vampires.

 Adria Lafayette

-Adria Lafayette is a character appearing in American comic books published by Marvel Comics.
+Adria Lafayette is the mother of Lunella Lafayette.
 The character first appeared in Moon Girl and Devil Dinosaur #1 (2015), but was initially unnamed.
-She was first referred to as Adria in Moon Girl and Devil Dinosaur (vol. 2), as a nod to the Moon Girl and Devil Dinosaur animated series.
+She was named Adria in Moon Girl and Devil Dinosaur (vol. 2), a change inspired by her counterpart from the Moon Girl and Devil Dinosaur animated series.

-Adria Lafayette is the mother of Lunella Lafayette.